-The Research Institute of Industrial Economics obtains about 30 percent of its financing from the principal, the Confederation of Swedish Enterprise.
+The Research Institute of Industrial Economics obtains its financing from a number of private foundations, organizations and corporations.

 The trade association Almega contributes with financing of research on the service sector at the institute.

 Forte (Swedish Research Council for Health, Working Life and Welfare)

 The mission is to promote the accumulation of knowledge in matters relating to working life and the understanding of social conditions and processes.
 This is achieved through promotion and support of basic and applied research, identification of important research needs, dialogue, dissemination of information and transfer of knowledge, and promotion of cooperation between researchers both nationally and internationally, particularly in EU programmes.

 IFN is one of nine European research institutes collaborating in the entrepreneurial research project FIRES (Financial and Institutional Reforms for an Entrepreneurial Society) financed by the European Union.
 The project aims to formulate practical reform proposals for an including and sustainable growth in Europe.

 From July 2015, IFN runs a project on the production and financing of public services.
 Currently, the financiers are Ambea, Attendo, Bräcke diakoni, EQT, Ersta diakoni, Humana, Internationella Engelska Skolan, Investor, Magnora, Nordic Capital, Norrköpings kommun, Praktikertjänst, Region Östergötland, SEB Trygg Liv and SKL.

 Silicon Valley Community Foundation is a comprehensive center of philanthropy.
 With visionary leadership, strategic grantmaking and world-class expertise, we partner with donors to strengthen the common good locally and throughout the world.